-2. Result of the writing part of the exam (test).
+2. Result of the writing part of the exam (test), eventually oral part.

 Language of instruction

-The objective of the course is to male students familiar with actual computational models applied for solving various types of tasks related to internal combustion engines (ICE) and motor vehicles development.
+The objective of the course is to male students familiar with actual computational models applied for solving various types of tasks related to powertrain and motor vehicles development.
 The aim of the course is to explain students mathematical and physical fundamentals of computational models, which are very often built up to ready-to-use software level.

 Specification of controlled education, way of implementation and compensation for absences

 Attendance in seminars is obligatory, checked by a teacher.
 The way of compensation of absence is solved individually with a subject provider.

 Type of course unit

 1. Finite element method, types of tasks in automotive technology.

 2. Dynamic models of piston machines, natural frequencies and mode shapes.